temporalio/documentation/docs/server/configuration.md

 - `replicationConsumer` - determines which method to use to consume replication tasks.
 The type may be either `kafka` or `rpc`.
 - `failoverVersionIncrement` - the increment of each cluster version when failover happens.
 - `masterClusterName` - the master cluster name, only the master cluster can register/update namespace.
 All clusters can do namespace failover.
-- `clusterInformation` - contains a map of cluster names to `ClusterInformation` definitions. `ClusterInformation` sections consist of:
+- `clusterInformation` - contains the local cluster name to `ClusterInformation` definition.
+The local cluster name should be consistent with `currentClusterName`. `ClusterInformation` sections consist of:
   - `enabled` - _boolean_ - whether a remote cluster is enabled for replication.
   - `initialFailoverVersion`
   - `rpcAddress` - indicate the remote service address (host:port).
 Host can be DNS name.
 Use `dns:///` prefix to enable round-robin between IP address for DNS name.